Hazardous Manual Tasks and Manual Handling - Overview

 What is Manual Handling?

-Under the WHS Act, a businesses, organisations, and companies (PCBUs) must provide adequate information, instruction, training, and supervision to staff in order for them to be able to perform their jobs safely.
+Under the WHS Act, all businesses must provide adequate information, instruction, training, and supervision to staff in order for them to be able to perform their jobs safely.
+This includes information and instruction on manual tasks that may be hazardous.

 It is up to business owners and company directors to ensure these provisions are met.